Steinbachtal Dam: History

 The dam was built due to pressure from the Euskirchen cloth industry, who by the late 1920s was no longer able to meet its water needs from the natural streams in the area.
 Problems included the water quality, which was heavily polluted by waste from the Mechernich lead mining industry.
 Additionally, the amount of water available was no longer sufficient to drive the turbines for hydroelectric power.
 The Steinbach Reservoir Association (Zweckverband Steinbachtalsperre) was founded in 1933 to carry out the construction and ongoing operation of the dam.
 Construction work began in February 1934 and finished in 1936.
-A 16km cast-iron pipeline, was built to transport the water to the town of Euskirchen and Kuchenheim.
+A 16 km cast-iron pipeline, was built to transport the water to the town of Euskirchen and Kuchenheim.

 The lake, which has a maximum depth of 17.4m, is now a popular local recreation area.
 The dam structure of the reservoir was made of coarse-stone with a clay seal on the water side.
 It is operated by the Zweckverband Steinbachtalsperre/Wasserversorgungsverband Euskirchen-Swisttal.

 From September 1988 to 1990, the dam was redeveloped.
 Recommissioning began on 27 April 1990.
 The water side was equipped with a 0.80 m thick concrete layer and two asphalt layers.